 We get no error, unless we expand \foo while \foo is still undefined.
-What happens is that as soon as \foo as \foo as \foo an undefined macro it will create a hash entry and when later it gets defined that entry will be reused.
+What happens is that as soon as \foo as \foo when \foo it will create a hash entry and when later it gets defined that entry will be reused.
 So, \foo really exists but can be in an undefined state.

+'''

 bar : bar

 foo : foo

 myfirstbar :

+'''